luigi-colella/gatsby-starter-developer-blog/README.md

 <p align="center">
     <h1 align="center">Gatsby starter blog</h1>
     <p align="center">A file-driven generator made with Gatsby.js for creating a fast loading, customizable, scalable and SEO-friendly blogs</p>
+    <p align="center">If you are looking for a site ready to go in production and with most common features out of the box, you should give a change to this starter!
+Not every blog needs of a CMS or similar solutions.
+This blog is made for who want share its thoughs in minutes without care of SEO, databases or server concerns.
+It is mostly designed for blogs and portfolios.
+But despite the fact that it allows to automates the most common features of these types of site (ex. tags, SEO, archive...), it is high customizable and extensible.</p>
 </p>

 [![Build Status](https://travis-ci.org/lgcolella/gatsby-starter-blog.svg?branch=master)](https://travis-ci.org/lgcolella/gatsby-starter-blog)